 PhD in Special Education with Emphasis in Behavior Disorders

-The Doctorate of Philosophy program in Behavior Disorders supports advanced instruction and research in Behavior Disorders.
+The Doctorate of Philosophy in Special Education with an emphasis in Behavior Disorders supports advanced instruction and research in Behavior Disorders.
 Candidates complete individualized programs of study to meet their learning objectives and prepare for further research in the field.
 The candidate will build on prior graduate coursework through special education doctoral coursework, specified behavior disorders coursework, and dissertation preparation and defense.
 Students meeting entrance criteria will be conditionally admitted to the program, assigned an advisor, and expected to enroll in designated requisite coursework.

 - After completion of 9 credit hours, including 3 credits of quantitative methods plus 6 credits of special education doctoral core coursework, students must pass a qualifying examination to be fully admitted into the department.